QKEY-FOUNDER/quantumkey-protocol/README.md

 ---

+## Design Principles

+QuantumKey Protocol is designed around a small set of explicit principles that guide every architectural and governance decision.

+These principles are not slogans — they are enforced structurally by the protocol.

+**Verifiability over trust**
+QKP does not assume trust.
+Every meaningful action must be provable through cryptographic evidence.

+**Structure over interpretation**
+Accountability emerges from explicit causal structures, not from informal narratives or mutable logs.

+**Cryptography before policy**
+Cryptographic validity is evaluated first.
+Trust policies are applied only after facts are verified.

+**Auditability without surveillance**
+QKP produces audit-grade evidence by construction, without requiring continuous monitoring or invasive observation.

+**Federation without centralization**
+Independent systems can coordinate and compose accountability without surrendering sovereignty.

+QKP does not decide *what* should be trusted.
+It provides the evidence required to decide *whether* something can be trusted.

+---

 ## 🧭 Overview

 QuantumKey Protocol is a unified digital architecture connecting **human intent**, **verifiable identity**, **autonomous agents**, **semantic machine intelligence**, and **alignment-driven governance** into a single harmonic framework.